TheRealKaup/TheRealKaup/README.md

 ## netset

 A KTech game in active development.
-In the game the player is a freelance hacker that gets jobs from the darknet.
-The game involves a networking sandbox, and the player follows a story line rather then receiving randomly generated jobs.
+The player is a freelance hacker that gets jobs from the darknet.
+The game involves a networking simulation and a story line.
 The gameplay consists of searching for information, analyzing it and converting it into new information, until the goal is reached.

 Here's a screenshot of the game, from 9.10.2023 (d/m/y):